TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-cli-workflow.md

 The above example shows a subMenu item, that has a parent of ROOT (root always has an id of 0).
 It's best to add new items using the `create-item` command, as it will put them in the right place and expose all the fields you need.
 Likewise, to delete items it's best to use the `delete-item` command.

-There is a template create item request for each item type, along with a discussion of the fields in the [menu item types documentation]({{< relref "menu-item-types.md" >}}).
+There is a template create item request for each item type, along with a discussion of the fields in the [menu item types documentation](${relRef("menu-item-types.md")}).
 Just scroll to the bottom of that document, and a page for each type is linked.